Avuxo/wa2/README.md

 There are **two** kinds of audio triggers: `VOICE` and `SOUND EFFECT`.
 They have two different sub formats, but the important thing to know is that the first two numbers are either `[CURRENT FILE] [AUDIO ID]` for **VOICE** or `[AUDIO ID] 0` for **SOUND EFFECT**.
 The order matters and the `0` for **SOUND EFFECT** is important.

 The second two numbers in a trigger are `[END FILE] [END LINE]`.
 This is a hard-cutoff if you want the subs to have guaranteed to have stopped playing at a certain point.
+These are **script** lines, which are not necessarily aligned with voice lines.

 Subtitles take on the following format: